 Public Disclosure Statement documents are prepared by the submitting organisation.
-The material in the Public Disclosure Statement document represents the views of the organisation and do not necessarily reflect the views of the Commonwealth.
-The Commonwealth does not guarantee the accuracy of the contents of the Public Disclosure Statement document and disclaims liability for any loss arising from the use of the document for any purpose.
+The material in Public Disclosure Statement documents represents the views of the organisation and do not necessarily reflect the views of the Commonwealth.
+The Commonwealth does not guarantee the accuracy of the contents of the Public Disclosure Statement documents and disclaims liability for any loss arising from the use of the document for any purpose.

-Version August 2023.
+Version: August 2023